The MBTI® ENFP and College

 Learning and Being Studious

 ENFPs are known to possess the ability to illustrate their thoughts to others effortlessly and without hesitation.
-They are often found in classes which many would view as eclectic, due to their innate want to succeed in multiple subject areas.
-As such, this personality type has been found to succeed with a curriculum which allows for variety, but also is complex and progressive.
+They are often found in classes that many would view as eclectic due to their innate want to succeed in multiple subject areas.
+As such, this personality type has been found to succeed with a curriculum that allows for variety but also is complex and progressive.

 Learn about ENFP Personality Types and how they function in College settings.
 Including an ENFPs major choice, how they handle stress and learning tactics.